richelbilderbeek/k3reviews/K3Faq.md

  * (4) Kathleen

 I like Karen best, because she is most tomboyish, has a bit of a whiskey voice and has the naughtiest eyes.
 I like Josje because of her high speed and pretty Dutch accent.
 Kristel has the sweetest and most sincere smile.
 I started to appreciate Kathleen only after reading the autobiography she wrote when she left the group.

+## How do you feel about K3 breaking up (announced at the 18th of March 2015)?

+### Mark

+### Richel

+Personally, I don't mind: it has never been about the actual girls for me, but the lyrics.
+And new lyrics will be written.
+So, for me, nothing is lost.
+Additionally, I took the opportunity to apply for one of the three K3 position (although I assume I won't make it).